Best practice tips for small charity website design

 Monitor your search performance

 There is a lot that can be said about SEO and how to ensure your new charity website is actually found by people online.
-The Tech Trust blog provides a good beginners guide for charities, with some further tips here.
+The Charity Digital blog provides a good beginners guide for charities, with some further tips here.

 However, it’s important to be aware that Google changes its algorithms constantly (over the past two years along we’ve seen nine major updates).
 Once the foundations of good SEO are in place, you should be continually monitoring its performance.
 Fundamentally, a website should never be a static thing, but should always be evolving and improving.